Jack Johnson vs. James Jeffries: Topics in Chronicling America

 July 5, 1910

-Johnson’s victory after the fifteen round bout ignites race riots and celebrations across the nation.
+Johnson’s victory in the 15th round ignites both celebrations and race riots in cities across the nation.